rkk1995/Notes/docs/craq/craq.md

 ### 2.1 CRAQ Principles

-**CRAQ** is an improvement of chain replication, which allows any node in the chain to perform read operations:
+**CRAQ** is an improvement of chain replication which allows any node in the chain to perform read operations:

 - *CRAQ* Each node can store multiple versions of an object, and each version contains a monotonically increasing version number and an additional attribute (identifying `clean` or `dirty`)